-It was Alejandro’s exposure to the freewheeling anything-goes ethos of punk that set him in motion on his musical path.
+It was the exposure of Alejandro Escovedo to the freewheeling anything-goes ethos of punk that set him in motion on his musical path.
 “The beautiful thing about punk rock to me was that it was all mix-and-match, at least until it started defining itself,” he said.
 “We would have shows where a reggae star like Max Romeo would play with a rockabilly guy like Ray Campi, and then be followed by the in-your-face blast of Crime.”